Ganrokh/100-days-of-code/log.md

 **Thoughts:** This might be surprising.
 I've decided to switch to learning Vue instead of React.
 I've been learning React for about 2 weeks now.
 I like it, but I don't feel confident at all.
 If I set myself loose on a personal project, I find myself referencing every possible React resource constantly.
 I'm just not confident with it at all.
 Maybe I'm just struggling with component-based frameworks in general?

 I made the decision to switch to Vue because I've seen a ton of feedback online that says that Vue is the easiest framework to learn, and learning it allows a much smoother transition to other frameworks.
 I hope that that's correct.
 I'm excited!

+### Day 76: Friday, March 29th, 2019

+**Today's Progress:** Continued learning the basics of Vue.

+**Thoughts:** I don't know enough about Vue yet to really talk about how it differs from React, but the first thing that I want to say is that I really like how quick it is to get a new project up and running with Vue compared to React, even when using create-react-app.
+It's just so *easy* and *lightweight*.
+It feels like I'm up and running in seconds.
+I really like that.